MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-office-online-server-for-sharepoint-server-2016/configure-office-online-server-for-sharepoint-server-2016.md

 This article picks up where  [Deploy Office Online Server](../deploy-office-online-server.md) left off.
 In that article, you set up the server that runs Office Online Server on-premises.
 In this one, you'll configure SharePoint Server to use Office Online Server.
-First, you'll need to run a few Microsoft PowerShell cmdlets from SharePoint Server 2016, after which users will be able to open Office files from SharePoint Server document libraries in a browser.
+First, you'll need to run a few Microsoft PowerShell cmdlets from SharePoint Server, after which users will be able to open Office files from SharePoint Server document libraries in a browser.